 An automatic gradebook feature generates reports for practice problems (which are optional), assigned problems, and quizzes.
 The final score (expressed as a percentage) does not include the practice problems.
 The gradebook can be edited, so the parent or teacher can delete the record for a problem or an entire lesson if students need to redo them.
 In 3.0, some features have been added such as permanent grade storage and the ability to turn off hints and second chances.
 Parents can also manage student accounts from any device.

 The textbooks range from 612 to 872 pages in length.
 Printed books are soft-cover with plastic-spiral bindings.
 The paper is a bit thin for textbooks, but the books are already more than an inch thick.
 (Pre-Calculus is two inches thick!)
-Durability might be a concern, and perhaps this is enough reason to go with version 3.0.
-Clearly, there are a lot of pages for each course, but there are two obvious reasons: each page is less crowded than pages in many other courses, and expanded explanations that make the material much more understandable take up extra space, particularly in high school level books.
+Durability might be a concern, and perhaps this is enough reason to go with version 3.0 and print out pages yourself.
+Clearly, there are a lot of pages for each course, but there are two reasons: each page is less crowded than pages in many other courses, and expanded explanations that make the material more understandable take up extra space, particularly in high school level books.

-Indices are included at the end of printed textbooks (2.0) as well as in the 3.0 ebooks.
-In 3.0 ebooks, clicking on a topic in an index will take you to the spot in the ebook where that topic is discussed.
+Indices are included at the end of both the textbooks and the 3.0 ebooks.
+Clicking on a topic in a 3.0 index will take you to the spot in the ebook where that topic is discussed, so even if you print out a 3.0 textbook, you might want to keep the ebook handy for the clickable index links.

-In printed books (2.0) for Pre-Algebra and above, every exercise problem has a reference number telling the student in which lesson the relevant concept was first introduced.
-(These reference numbers will gradually be added to other print books as well.)
-In version 3.0, reference numbers are included in every course.
+In version 3.0, every exercise problem in each course has a reference number telling the student in which lesson the relevant concept was first introduced.
+You will find these reference numbers in printed textbooks (2.0) for only Pre-Algebra and above, although they are gradually being added to other printed textbooks.

 Math 3 covers addition, subtraction, multiplication, division, fractions, money, time, geometry, and measurement, plus a final lesson that introduces percentages.
 Much of the addition and subtraction instruction reviews concepts that should have been learned at earlier levels since it begins with simple addition and very gradually builds toward carrying in lesson 47 and borrowing (regrouping) in lesson 87.
 Instruction on other topics also reteaches the basics before moving on to more advanced concepts.
-However, multiplication covers only through single-digit multipliers, and division covers only through single-digit divisors.
-Fractions are taught up through adding and subtracting fractions with common denominators.
+Multiplication covers up through single-digit multipliers, and division teaches through single-digit divisors.
+Fractions are taught through adding and subtracting fractions with common denominators.
 Numerous word problems help students with mathematical thinking and practical application.
 This level also includes plenty of pictorial representations in the textbook (e.g., number lines, fraction circles, multiplication arrays, clocks, coins, different types of graphs).

 Math 3 and Math 4 have an extra bonus—a game that drills students on basic math facts.
 This pops up every five lessons.
 Parents can erase game scores if they wish to give students more practice time with the game.

-Math 5 again reviews the basics with the first 29 lessons heavily focused on addition, subtraction, and multiplication.
+Math 5 again reviews the basics, with the first 29 lessons heavily focused on addition, subtraction, and multiplication.
 It introduces rounding and estimation.
-Significant time seems to be spent on decimals before complete coverage of fractions, but both topics are covered extensively at this level.
+Both fractions and decimals are covered extensively at this level.

 Topics taught in Math 6 are revisited with a brief review.
 Then each topic is tackled at a distinctly more challenging level.
 For example, fraction instruction moves on to ratios, percents include work with fractions and decimals plus real-life applications like commissions and sales tax, and geometry gets into computing the volume of solids.
 Statistics, probability, graphing, equations, and inequalities are also taught this year.
 Additional Topics chapters delve into powers, exponents, square roots, the Pythagorean theorem, and negative numbers.

-Pre-Algebra briefly reviews whole-number operations, fractions, decimals, percents, and measurement.
-Review has been greatly condensed from the first edition of this text, a commendable improvement.
+Pre-Algebra briefly reviews whole-number operations, fractions, decimals, percents, and measurements.
 The rest of the book covers beginning algebra, negative numbers, exponents, and roots—topics typical of all pre-algebra courses.
-Pre-Algebra 2.0 added 37 lessons that tackle plane and solid geometry, functions, relations, graphing, statistics, probability, and other more challenging concepts.
-Additional Topics covered at the end of the text include distance/time and other formulas, using the distributive property to solve equations, and absolute value.
+Because of homeschoolers' concerns about Teaching Textbooks lagging behind other courses, a number of years ago the publisher added 37 lessons that tackle plane and solid geometry, functions, relations, graphing, statistics, probability, and other more challenging concepts to Pre-Algebra 2.0.
+Additional Topics covered at the end of the text include formulas (e.g., rate x time = distance), using the distributive property to solve equations, and absolute value.
 Extensive appendices with all important formulas, graphs, and other reference information are in the textbook.
-Backup chapter tests and supplemental exercises for each lesson are available upon request; however, these will not have step-by-step audio solutions to go with them.
+Backup chapter tests and supplemental exercises for each lesson are available upon request; however, these do not have step-by-step audio solutions to go with them.